 What are our school hours?

-School hours for all students are from 8:30am to 3pm, except on Tuesdays when school dismisses early at 2:15pm.
+School hours for all students are from 8:20am to 2:50pm, except on Wednesdays when school dismisses early at 2:05pm.

 What is the 6-day cycle I heard about?
 What are blocks, periods and extensions?

 All Newton middle schools run on a six-day schedule in an effort to avoid missing lessons on a Monday no-school holiday.
 Though it may be confusing to parents, students easily adapt to this schedule.
 Just in case, the “day #” is also listed on the board in the office.
 The Brown Rotating Schedule calendar shows both the actual calendar date and the numbered day of the cycle.